fk-interview/swift-piano-interview-task/README.md

 # Swift Piano Task

-Build a small piano like application in Swift with white and black keys, playing a sound on pressing the keys.
+Build a small piano application in Swift with white and black keys, playing a sound on pressing the keys.

+### Implementation instructions

+- Focus on UIViews and UIButtons to implement the Layout
-**IMPORTANT:** Don't use Storyboards but purely code to create the views.
-A starting point for such as structure is given in the [SwiftPianoTemplate](#swiftpianotemplate) XCode project.
+- A starting point for a UIView based structure is given in the [SwiftPianoTemplate](#swiftpianotemplate)
+- Don't use Storyboards or NIBs but only custom code (UIView based)
+- Don't use Auto Layout (constraints)

 ### Minimum requirements